Digital and traditional storytelling

 This is Part III- The technology and techniques of digital storytelling.
 It addresses the technology needed to create digital stories, as well as various techniques for using technology effectively.
 This site has a strong media literacy component, showing how to help students understand the persuasive nature of media.

 This site is geared toward the classroom teacher.
 I assume you have limited time and resources to spend on incorporating digital storytelling into your curriculum.
-That is why I tend to think in terms of low budget projects that can yield high academic returns.
+That is why I tend to think in terms of low budget projects that can yield high academic and creative returns.

 Feel free to contact me with any questions: jason.ohler@uas.alaska.edu